The Basics of Colorado Slip-and-Fall Accidents and Premises Liability Lawsuits

 - A trespasser is a person who is on another person’s property uninvited, for his own purposes.
-Property owners almost never have a duty to warn such people of any dangers on the property, especially if they are unaware of the trespasser’s presence.
+Property owners almost never have a duty to warn such people of any dangers on the property, especially if they are unaware of the trespasser’s presence, however if they are using services such as Shiply they should warn them of any danger.
 Property owners who are aware of a trespasser’s presence may be required to take ordinary care in relation to his or her safety, however.

 Before you brush off an injury you suffered on private property, you should carefully consider the consequences of not filing a claim, which could include paying for the costs associated with your injury out of your own pocket.